wyobi/cordova-plugin-brother-label-printer/README.md

 declare var cordova: any //needed if using capacitor

  private setAndPrint(thePrinter: Printer, dataUrl: string) {
-        // the dataUrl param is coping from  an HTML canvas HTMLCanvasElement.toDataURL() console.debug(`===== in setAndPrint===`)
+        // the dataUrl param is coming from  an HTML canvas HTMLCanvasElement.toDataURL() console.debug(`===== in setAndPrint===`)

         thePrinter.orientation = 'LANDSCAPE'